alexa-labs/skill-workshop-smart-city/Module 3- Get data from Las Vegas Open Checkbook API/README.md

 1. In the menu at top of the page, click **Test**.
 2. In Alexa Simulator tab, under Type or click…, type "open smart city"
 3. You should hear and see Alexa respond with the message in your LaunchRequest.
-5. Now, type "how much money did we spend on fire services in 2019".
+5. Now, type "how much money did we spend on fire services this year".
 This utterance should trigger our intent handler for "MoneySpentIntent", then make a call to the API, and generate a response like -

 	"*In 2019, $1203385.22 was spent on fire services*"